It's not easy getting your head around what you need to take. Deep down you know

 Ear plugs and eye-mask: noise/light at night in some countries is one of the biggest pains of travel.
 Ear plugs don't really work against the serious noise that you can come across but pack them all the same - they are almost as vital as your passport.

-Pack of cards or some other type of entertainment - don't get carried away with too much, travel scrabble, travel chess, etc. (one suggestion is 6 dice - many an entertaining evening teaching others the dice game '10,000').
+Pack of cards or some other type of entertainment - don't get carried away with too much - anything small/simple you can play with others and/or locals is a winner. (one suggestion is 6 dice - many an entertaining evening teaching others the dice game '10,000').

 Several plastic zip lock bags, money bags and elastic bands and maybe some duct tape (especially if you are carrying a mosquito net).
 Little fabric nets are fantastic to keep small items together.
 These can be made, bought or found inside packets of washing powder tablets.

 Don't take anything too valuable and certainly nothing sentimental.
 Make sure you save your receipts of everything you bought you might need to make an insurance claim for (this includes ATM and money changing receipts).

 Photocopies of everything important (passports, traveller cheque numbers etc.), leave a copy at home, on the internet (internet mail account or drop-box) and - if possible - with your travelling partner.

 It's a smart idea to have a colour photocopy of your passport and keep it on you.
 Write your passport number and start/expiration date on a label on something you use every day (like the back of the passport, phone, wallet) - it will save you a tonne of time as you need it often.

 If you don't use something at home, what makes you think you will when you are away?
 For example a copy of that huge book you never read.